 Define

-- Presentation model: An outline of the business goals and user needs.
-Then listing out specific page patterns and components and their parts.
+- Presentation model: An outline of the business goals and user needs that lists out specific page patterns, components, and their parts.
 Learn more about presentation modeling

-- Wireframes: Illustration of all the things defined in the presentation model laid out by priority.
-Working iteratively through rounds of wireframing.
-This allows others on the team to incorporate any feedback or ask questions.
+- Wireframes: An illustration of all the things defined in the presentation model laid out by priority.

 Ideate